Elmahrosa/TEOS-AI-Auditor/README.md

 Authority must be **provable**.

 No AI action is legitimate unless it is:
 - logged
 - explainable
 - attributable
 - reviewable by humans and institutions

 ---

+## 🔎 Transparency Policy (CRITICAL)

+**TEOS-AI-Auditor enforces full transparency by design.**

+- **All AI audit trails are cryptographically signed**
+- Every record is **linked to the constitutional Root of Trust (ICBC)**
+- AI inputs, outputs, approvals, and outcomes are **tamper-evident**
+- **No AI decisions are hidden, obfuscated, or unverifiable**
+- Audit records are **exportable for regulators, courts, and IFIs**

+> **Transparency is mandatory, not optional.**
+> If an AI action cannot be proven, it cannot be executed.

+This policy guarantees:
+- Non-repudiation
+- Legal admissibility
+- Institutional trust
+- Post-incident accountability

+---

-## What This Repository Is
+## ✅ What This Repository Is

 **TEOS AI Auditor** is the **evidence and accountability layer** for all AI-assisted decisions and executions.